evaera/Cmdr/docs/02-setup.md

 Cmdr will automatically create and insert into StarterGui its console interface (called Window).
 If you'd like to (optionally) customise the look of the Window, we have [a guide on this in our Advanced section](/docs/advanced/customisinginterface).

-Cmdr will also insert into `ReplicatedStorage` the `CmdrClient` module.
-This module will also stuff for internal use, like replication (like any commands, types and hooks the client needs to know about) and networking.
+Cmdr will also insert into `ReplicatedStorage` the [`CmdrClient`](/api/CmdrClient) module.
+On top of being the client entry point (read on below!), this module also houses stuff for internal use, like replication (any commands, types and hooks the client needs to know about) and networking.

 :::note You're not done yet!